 On August 14, 2019, the Department of Homeland Security (DHS) published a final version of a new rule regarding “public charge.”
 Under immigration law, DHS can deny someone a visa if it believes that person is likely to become a “public charge,” that is, likely to rely on government support for that person’s livelihood.

-The new DHS rule is currently blocked by federal court order.
+The new DHS rule is currently blocked in Illinois by federal court order.

 Meanwhile, the State Department has issued its own public charge rule that closely resembles the DHS rule.
 This rule covers people applying for visas outside the US--including people who live in the US who need to complete their process at a US consulate.
 This rule went into effect on October 15, 2019; however, the State Department is not yet implementing this rule.

 The text of DHS rule is posted at https://www.govinfo.gov/content/pkg/FR-2019-08-14/pdf/2019-17142.pdf.
 The State Department rule is available at https://www.govinfo.gov/content/pkg/FR-2019-10-11/pdf/2019-22399.pdf.

 Who does public charge apply to?

 Public charge applies to many individuals seeking admission to the US (from outside the US or already in the US applying for a green card) or anyone with a nonimmigrant visa seeking an extension or change.
 Public charge does NOT apply to refugees, asylees, and many other individuals who are applying for humanitarian relief or who have received such relief and are applying for green cards.